OKyne1/ot_genome_project/2_annotation_scripts/4_rage_classification/README.md

 ## Handling Contigs
 I modified the script to handle contigs by spliting the input txt files and then joining the outputs.
 ![kato rage derived regions](./diagrams/contig_vs_complete_rage_derived2.png)
-Note: this diagram is illustrative, but as the bed files here aren't perfect (adapted contig values to the reference genome imperfectly and unfortunately the rage regions bed for comparison is from an earlier itteration of the script).
+Note: this diagram is illustrative, but as the bed files here aren't perfect (the bed positions are slightly shifted due to wrong conversion from contig to genome positions).

 ## Current limitations